manilasoldier/detectda/README.md

 ## Test video

 I would like to thank the Crozier Research Group for providing 'test_video.tif'.
-Please see the accompanying paper: ["Feature detection and hypothesis testing for extremely noisy nanoparticle images using topological data analysis" (2023) by Thomas, Crozier, Xu, and Matteson](https://arxiv.org/abs/2209.13584) for information on how the video was collected.
+Please see the accompanying paper: ["Feature detection and hypothesis testing for extremely noisy nanoparticle images using topological data analysis" (2023) by Thomas, Crozier, Xu, and Matteson](https://www.tandfonline.com/doi/epdf/10.1080/00401706.2023.2203744) for information on how the video was collected.

+## License

+`detectda` was created by Andrew M. Thomas.
+It is licensed under the terms of the MIT license.